-Keeping information front-and-center on the relevant Barton website(s) will keep phone calls and other communications to a minimum.
-This is often the first place people will look.
+Keeping information front-and-center on the relevant Barton website(s) is an effective way of informing our publics, who will likely visit our site for updates.

-1) The relevant Barton website(s) should be immediately updated with the initial news release on the home page.

-2) The image sliders should be replaced with one static image or message pertaining to the crisis.

-3) The online news release should be updated regularly.
-Other releases should not replace it, simply update the contents of the page.

-4) If deaths or injuries have occurred, provide a place where people who are unharmed can check in to say they are OK where family and friends can look them up.
+- 1. The relevant Barton website(s) should be immediately updated with the initial news release on the home page. - 2.
+The online news release should be updated regularly.
+Other releases should not replace it, simply update the contents of the page. - 3.
+If deaths or injuries have occurred, provide a place where people who are unharmed can check in to say they are OK where family and friends can look them up.
 A Google Form might be a quick way to set this up.
-That way the names can be sorted alphabetically and the public can view names as they are entered in real-time.

-5) For crises affecting the entire institution, all Barton's websites should be updated in this fashion with a link to the information, but the news release should still remain on one page.

-6) As soon as possible, if determined necessary, a video statement from the President should be placed on the home page and wherever else possible (embedded in the news release page, etc.) This will involve guidance from the Video Coordinator.
+That way the names can be sorted alphabetically and the public can view names as they are entered in real-time. - 4.
+For crises affecting the entire institution, all Barton's websites should be updated in this fashion with a link to the information, but the news release should still remain on one page. - 5.
+As soon as possible, if determined necessary, a video statement from the President should be placed on the home page and wherever else possible (embedded in the news release page, etc.) This will involve guidance from the Video Coordinator.

-MONITORING
+MONITORING & PRODROMES